Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 Your dog’s skin is her largest organ and anything you use on her skin and coat can be absorbed into the body.
 So you want to avoid bathing your dog with anything that might be toxic.

-But let’s face it, reading the ingredient list on your dog’s shampoo is a fuzzy task – and not just because the text is so small.
+But let’s face it, reading the ingredient list on your dog’s shampoo or dog soap is a fuzzy task – and not just because the text is so small.
 It’s also really hard to understand those chemical-sounding names.
-How are you to know what’s safe and what isn’t?
+Here’s how you can tell what dog shampoo ingredients to avoid …

 Good Or Bad Ingredients